Shredmetal/llmtest/readme.md

 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12-blue)
 [![Documentation](https://img.shields.io/badge/docs-GitHub%20Pages-blue)](https://Shredmetal.github.io/llmtest/)

+## Overview

-A unit testing framework for applications using large language models (LLMs).
-It leverages LLMs to validate outputs against natural language test specifications (reliability validated through 30,000 test executions), providing a powerful tool for behavioural testing of applications containing an LLM (not for testing LLMs themselves).
-Please use a proper data science tool to evaluate models, this is first and foremost an engineering tool for application testing.
+A behavioral testing framework for applications using large language models (LLMs).
+It leverages LLMs to validate the behavior of applications containing LLMs against natural language test specifications (reliability validated through 30,000 test executions), providing a powerful tool for unit/integration testing of applications containing an LLM (not for testing LLMs themselves).

 ⚠️ Note on Reliability: While we cannot guarantee 100% reliability (due to the fundamental nature of LLMs), we validated the library with 30,000 test executions with zero format violations and non-determinism only occurring in one case containing a genuine semantic boundary.

 We stress that  past success doesn't guarantee future determinism - this is an unsolvable problem in LLM testing, but we've implemented extensive mitigations to make it as reliable as possible.
 We will continue to validate reliability through brute force testing and will report if issues are detected.
-Please refer to the [Format Compliance Testing page](https://shredmetal.github.io/llmtest/reliability_testing/format_compliance/), the [Semantic Reliability Testing page](https://shredmetal.github.io/llmtest/reliability_testing/semantic_reliability/), and the [Semantic Boundary Analysis page](https://shredmetal.github.io/llmtest/reliability_testing/semantic_boundary_analysis/).
+In this regard, please refer to the reliability testing section of the documentation.

+You can go straight to the [documentation](https://Shredmetal.github.io/llmtest/) if you wish.

 ## The Cool Stuff: